Ryan-DowlingSoka/ryan-dowlingsoka.github.io/_unreal/python-in-unreal.md

 #### Making an Unreal style `unreal_cast`
 {: .no_toc}

-I recommend making a module named `Helpers` or something similar in your project.
+I recommend making a module named `helpers` or something similar in your project.
 Here is what mine looks like:

 ```python
 ## Copyright (c) 2022 Ryan DowlingSoka - MIT License - See LICENSE file for more.